 When fidget spinners became the hot new trend a few years ago, some teachers hated them.
-Others embraced the fad, though, understanding that fidget toys actually help many kids concentrate on their schoolwork.
+Others embraced the fad, though, understanding that the best fidget toys actually help many kids concentrate on their schoolwork.
 The key is finding quiet devices that won’t distract other students.
-This roundup of fidgets is classroom-friendly, silent but useful for students of any age.
+This roundup of fidgets is classroom-friendly and silent, but useful for students of any age.
 Don’t be surprised if you wind up using one of these clever gadgets yourself!

 Need to save a little cash?
 Try these inexpensive DIY fidgets you can make on your own!

 (Just a heads up, WeAreTeachers may collect a share of sales from the links on this page.
 We only recommend items our team loves!)

 Here’s the original that started the trend: a fidget spinner!
 They’re still beloved, and the holographic rainbow finish on this one makes it among the coolest we’ve seen.

 2. Mini Spinners

 Want enough spinner fidget toys for the whole class?
 Try this bulk pack of smaller spinners made of lightweight but sturdy plastic.

 3. Fidget Band